gkjohnson/threejs-sandbox/shader-debugger/README.md

 A hacky wrapper with some fancy regex for WebGLRenderer intended to help with debugging and reading data from shaders.

+Features include the ability complete the shader earlyto see intermediate calculations and hover over rendered pixels to see resulting values.

 ![](./images/screenshot.png)

 [Demo Here!](https://gkjohnson.github.io/threejs-sandbox/shader-debugger/)